lichkitsch/campaigns/README.md

 | Wisdom | Intuition, perception, ranged attacks |
 | Charisma | Performance, persuasion, deception |

 You can rearrange these rolls once.
-When you level up, you can add 1 point to any one trait lower than 5.
+When you level up add 1 point to any one trait lower than 5.

 ## Heart Points